matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 **Blue/green deployment strategy**

-- Is useful when you want to deploy a new version of an application and also ensure that app services remain available, while the deployment is updated.
+- Is useful when you want to deploy a new version of an application, and also ensure that app services remain available, while the deployment updated.
-- A completely new deployment is created with a newer version of the application.
+- A completely new deployment created with a newer version of the application.
 - When the pods in the new deployment are ready, the traffic can be switched from the old blue version to the new green version.
 - Kubernetes service does that.
-- Services allow you to manage the network traffic flows to a selection of pods, this set of pods is selected using a label selector.
+- Services allow you to manage the network traffic flows to a selection of pods, this set of pods selected using a label selector.

 **Applying a blue/green deployment strategy**